-a.
-Coordinate aerial transportation of personnel or equipment upon request for hazardous materials or elements thereof.

-- b.
-Coordinate aerial reconnaissance upon request for hazardous materials when practical. - c.
+- a.
+Coordinate aerial transportation of personnel or equipment upon request. - b.
+Coordinate aerial reconnaissance upon request. - c.
 Provide officers trained in hazardous materials identification and certified hazardous materials technicians in the Hazardous Materials Unit as requested by the SERT for CBRNE incidents. - d.
-Coordinate all law enforcement and traffic control measures. - e.
-Establish and maintain communication links between and among local authorities, the SERT, the Secretary of Public Safety or his/her designee, and the site of the emergency. - f.
-Provide traffic control in support of evacuation, reroute traffic around contaminated area and report problems to the SERT. - g.
-Provide traffic control and security in the vicinity of shelters when opened. - h.
-Maintain a log of all persons and vehicles entering and leaving the evacuated area. - i.
-Provide assistance to county and municipal law enforcement agencies in warning and evacuating. - j.
-Provide security for state property, facilities and personnel as requested. - k.
-Provide assistance in the transport of samples.
+Provide uniform personnel for highway law enforcement, traffic control, resource transportation, security, public disturbance, and riot response. - e.
+Establish and maintain communication links between and among local authorities, the SERT, and the site of the emergency. - f.
+Provide traffic control and security in the vicinity of shelters when opened. - g.
+Maintain a log of all persons and vehicles entering and leaving the evacuated area.

+- h.
+Provide assistance to county and municipal law enforcement agencies in warning and evacuating. - i.
+Provide security for state property, facilities and personnel as requested. - j.
+Provide assistance with the transport of samples.